 - Extra quiet operation

 - 60-LED infrared night flash

 - Decent plan pricing for most needs

-- Poor video at night
+- Video quality at night lacks

 - App is clunky